opd-ai/go-netrek/PROMPT.md

 # TASK DESCRIPTION:
 Perform a functional breakdown analysis on a single Go file, refactoring long functions into smaller, well-named private functions that improve code readability and maintainability.
 Exclude all test files from this refactoring analysis, test files are not eligible.
+Autonomously apply the refactoring to the existing codebase.

 ## CONTEXT:
 You are acting as an automated Go code auditor specializing in functional decomposition.
 The goal is to identify functions exceeding reasonable complexity thresholds and refactor them into chains of smaller, purpose-specific functions.
 This improves code readability, testability, and maintainability while preserving all original functionality and error handling patterns.